jmerrillstg/skeleton/README.md

 # Skeleton

-This is a skeleton application with a NodeJS/MySQL back-end and an Angular/Bootstrap front end featuring user managementg with roles and JWT based login.
+This is a skeleton application with a NodeJS/MySQL back-end and an Angular/Bootstrap front end featuring user management with roles and JWT based login.

 ## API Installation